 Conflict of Interest: Author A has received research grants from Company A. Author B has received a speaker honorarium from Company X and owns stock in Company Y. Author C is a member of committee Z.

 If no conflict exists, the authors should state:

 Conflict of Interest: The authors declare that they have no conflict of interest.

 Articles in Logistics Research do not require transfer of copyright as the copyright remains with the author.
 In confirming the publication of your article with open access you agree to the Creative Commons Attribution License.

-For editors and reviewers to accurately assess the work presented in your manuscript you need to ensure the English language is of sufficient scientific quality.
+For editors and reviewers to accurately assess the work presented in your manuscript you need to ensure the American English language is of sufficient scientific quality.
 If you need help with writing in English you should consider: